 This time however it was decided that there were mitigating circumstances and his sentence was reduced to ten years.

 France was again in tumult, would this ghastly affair ever end.

-In September 1899, the French President Emile Loubet personally intervened and granted Dreyfus a pardon but while this freed him from captivity it did not exonerate him of the charges.
+In September 1899, the French President Emile Loubet personally intervened and granted Dreyfus a pardon.

-Ferdinand Esterhasy was never brought to account for his treason and despite all the evidence against him continued to proclaim his innocence and blame Dreyfus and the world-wide Jewish conspiracy while supplementing his pension writing for anti-Semitic journals.
-He died in Harpenden, England, on 21 May, 1923.
+He was never brought to account for his treason and was, despite all the evidence against him, to continue to exclaim his innocence and blame Dreyfus and the on-going Jewish Conspiracy.

 But he had disappointed many of his more radical supporters by accepting his pardon and later his return to the army without demur, without it seemed any axe to grind.

-He died in Paris on 12 July, 1935, proud of his military service but seemingly oblivious to his notoriety and dismissive of the great scandal of which he had been central remarking as he often did that there is no smoke without fire.
+He died in Paris on 12 July, 1935, proud of his military service but seemingly oblivious to his notoriety and dismissive of the great scandal of which he had been central.